The Reader (2008 film): Plot

-In 1966, a Heidelberg University Law School student, Michael observes a trial (similar to the Frankfurt Auschwitz trials) of several former SS guards accused of letting 300 Jewish women and children perish in a burning church during the death march near Kraków, Poland.
-Michael is horrified to see that Hanna is one of the defendants.
-Ilana Mather and her mother Rose give the key evidence.
-Ilana testifies that Hanna had women from the camp read to her in the evenings.
-Rose testifies that when the church caught fire from a bombing raid, as the guards locked the doors, all but her and Ilana died.
+In 1966, Michael is a student at Heidelberg University Law School and observes a war crime trial of several former female SS guards accused of letting 300 Jewish women and children perish in a burning church during a death march near Kraków in Poland.
+Michael is horrified to learn Hanna is one of the defendants.
+Survivor Ilana Mather provides testimony, including that Hanna forced some of the prisoners to read to her.
+Hanna admits that she and the co-defendants each chose ten women monthly for extermination at Auschwitz in Nazi-occupied Poland.